Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: INTRODUCTION

-The physical effects of the black hole surrounded by the dark energy and dark matter could be important in active galactic nuclei and high redshift galaxies \citep{2005MPLA...20..561S}.
-The cosmological constant in Schwarzschild black hole space-time have been discussed \citep{1918AnP...361..401K}, then the result was generalized to the rotational black hole \citep{1973blho.conf...57C}.
-The dynamics of dark energy such as quintessence dark energy in Schwarzschild space-time have been obtained by \cite{2003CQGra..20.1187K}.
-In these black hole solutions, some solutions of black holes surrounded by scalar field dark matter could be described by simplified formalism.
-These solutions have been generalized to Kerr black hole and Kerr-Newman-AdS black hole \citep{2015arXiv151201498T,2017PhRvD..95f4015X}.
-In our paper, we generalize these results to Rastall gravity theory.
+The physical effects of the dark matter and dark energy on the black hole properties have been investigated recently and attracted increasing attention.
+The cosmological constant in Schwarzschild black hole space-time has been discussed in \cite{1918AnP...361..401K}, and later generalized to the rotational black hole by \cite{1973blho.conf...57C}.
+The dynamics of the quintessence dark energy in Schwarzschild space-time have been obtained by \cite{2003CQGra..20.1187K}, in which the equation of state $\omega$ for perfect fluid matter is constant.
+That work has been generalized to the Kerr black hole and Kerr-Newman-AdS (KN-AdS) black hole \citep{2015arXiv151201498T,2017PhRvD..95f4015X}.
+In the case of spherical symmetry, the Reissner-Nordstrom black hole space-time surrounded by perfect fluid matter in the Rastall gravity has been obtained by \cite{2017PhLB..771..365H}.
+In this work, we further generalize the Reissner-Nordstrom black hole space-time to the rotational black hole (KN-AdS black hole) space-time in the Rastall gravity and investigate accordingly the KN-AdS black hole properties.

-In the paper, we study the Kerr-Newman-AdS black hole surrounded by scalar field dark matter in Rastall gravity theory.
-The outline of the paper is as follow.
-In section II, we introduce the spherically symmetric black hole solutions with scalar field in Rastall gravity theory.
-In section III, we derive the Kerr-Newman-AdS black hole solutions using Newman-Jains method and computations.
-In section IV, we analyze some properties of Kerr-Newman-AdS black hole surrounded by scalar field in Rastall gravity, including horizon structure, ergosphere and singularity.
-In section V, we calculate the rotation velocity on the equatorial plane and discuss some applications.
-Summaries are given in section VI.
+The outline of the paper is as follows.
+In Section 2, we introduce the Reissner-Nordstrom black hole solution with perfect fluid matter in the Rastall gravity.
+In Section 3, we derive the KN-AdS black hole solution using Newman-Janis method and Mathematica package.
+In Section 4, we analyze the properties of the KN-AdS black hole surrounded by perfect fluid matter in the Rastall gravity, including the energy condition, horizon structure, ergosphere and singularity.
+In Section 5, we calculate the rotation velocity in the equatorial plane and discuss its applications.
+The summary is given in Section 6.